 12. Ann Wilson

-As a member of Heart, Ann Wilson cemented herself as a trailblazer along with her sister Nancy.
+As the lead vocalist of rock band Heart, Ann Wilson cemented herself as a trailblazer along with her sister Nancy.

 Wilson became the first woman to front a hard rock band, and Heart’s success proved she was just as capable as any man at producing beloved hard rock tunes.

-Today, Wilson is still considered one of the best heavy metal vocalists during the genre’s heyday.
+In 2013, Wilson was inducted into the Rock and Roll Hall of Fame.
+Today, the singer is still considered one of the best heavy metal vocalists during the genre’s heyday.

 13. Freddie Mercury